is Claude AI better than ChatGPT

 Writing Tone and Style

-Although this is truly subjective, there is enough consistency in the difference to warrant pointing it out.
+This may seem to be highly subjective, but there is enough consistency in the difference that it makes sense to point it out.

 Claude writes with more structure and precision.
 Its natural register is closer to a well-edited essay than a conversation.
 This makes it excellent for technical content, professional documents, and anything where clarity of argument matters more than personality.
 Left without specific voice guidance, Claude defaults to clean and measured, which some readers find slightly dry, but others find reassuring.